Home / Recipes / Dinner

 Italian Sliders are warm sandwiches made with Hawaiian roll sliders, filled with ham, salami, provolone cheese, banana peppers, lettuce, and Italian dressing.
 The rolls are brushed with an Italian seasoned butter.
 These are perfect for an easy lunch, dinner or game day appetizer!

-Sliders have become one of my kids favorite dinners (we love Big Mac Sliders!) and while we have typically stuck with the ham and cheese combination, I've been playing around with other ingredients.
+Sliders have become one of my kids favorite dinners (we love Big Mac Sliders!) and while we typically stick with the ham and cheese combination, I've been playing around with other ingredients.
 Our newest favorite?
 Italian Sliders!

 • Slider Buns - a package of 12 Hawaiian rolls sliders are so perfect for these Italian sub sliders.
 They are so soft, slightly sweet, and the perfect slider size.